 If you visit the country, don't forget to try Icelandic rye bread or "rugbraud," a dark, sweet-tasting bread with a thick consistency and no crust.
 Tradition dictates it’s baked in a pot placed on the embers of a dying fire, then covered in turf and left to stand overnight.

-Another way to make "rugbraud" is to bury the pot near a hot spring and let the geothermal heat bake the bread as seen in the video above.
-When this method is used, the bread is usually called "hverabraud" or hot-spring bread.
-You can try this geothermally baked bread on a geothermal culinary tour from Fontana Spa near the Golden Circle.
+Another way to make "rugbraud" is to bury the pot near a hot spring and let the geothermal heat bake the bread, as seen in the video below.
+When using this method, the bread is usually called "hverabraud" or hot-spring bread.
+You can try it on this geothermal culinary tour from Fontana Spa near the Golden Circle.

-Rugbraud is perhaps best paired with fish (and an essential side with the aforementioned "plokkfiskur" fish stew), but you can also eat it on its own.
+Rugbraud is perhaps best paired with fish, but you can also eat it on its own.
 Both "rugbraud" and "flatkaka" are delicious topped with mutton pate, butter, cheese, pickled herring, or smoked lamb.

 Icelandic Pastries and Sweet Bread